 Poison baits for wild dog control

-Baiting provides a flexible approach to wild dog control, depending on the location of the property.
-Baits can be laid quickly in large numbers by hand, from vehicles and from aircraft.
+Baiting provides a flexible approach to wild dog control, depending on the location of the control activity.

 Types of poison

-There are 3 poisons legally available for wild dog control:
+There are 3 poisons legally used for wild dog control:

 - PAPP (para-aminopropiophenone)